disturb16/vueDataTable/README.md

 ```

 Note that the named slot has the same name of your extra-column and to access data of the current row you can use the
-`slot-scope` attribute, this has the row data, then you can access `dataRow.row.your-value`
+`slot-scope` attribute, this has the row data, then you can access `dataRow.row.your-value`.